 - Inappropriate use of cellphones and digital media devices

 As an international student at Waimea College, you will be required to sign a Tuition Agreement when you arrive.
 Please click here to see a copy of the Tuition Agreement.

 Waimea College School Uniform

 You will be required to wear full Waimea College school uniform during your time in New Zealand.
-From 2017 onwards, international students will have the choice of either borrowing a school uniform for the time that they are here, or purchasing a new uniform on arrival.
+International students have the choice of either borrowing a school uniform for the time that they are here, or purchasing a new uniform on arrival.